pabloariasal/lua_tutorial/1_running.md

 # How to run Lua?

-1) with the Standalone interpreter interactive mode available
+1) with the standalone interpreter interactive mode available

 2) From within a C/C++ application using the Lua C library and API